Pricing to meet business and consumer demands

 Set and monitor prices at scale

 Revenue management analytics are no longer just for the data scientists with advanced degrees.
 Modern visualization techniques can simplify the presentation of information through intuitive, user-friendly dashboards, while analytics tools are increasingly linking analytics to business processes, providing users with the facts and context to make better-informed decisions.
 Winning companies also use these visualization tools to present and customize new opportunities to their retailers and distributors.

 Consumer Products pricing analytics in action

 A multibillion-dollar global food ingredients company needed to make better-informed pricing decisions.
-Account managers made quotes solely on gut feeling and personal experience, without support from competitive information or analytic insights to improve their customer negotiations.
+Account managers made quotes solely on gut feeling and personal experience, without support from

 The company implemented an analytics solution that generated price targets at the customer and product levels.
 The solution provided quantitative insights that account managers used to communicate the value of their products and services to customers.
 The solution also enabled “what-if” scenario planning to improve negotiations and profits.

 The results?
 The company’s new pricing and promotions framework generated more than two percent of revenue in annual benefits.

 If you’re looking for persona–driven usability, guided decision workflows, and interactive data visualizations, click here to learn more about Polaris.